Introduction

 If you don’t like computer stuff, you can skip this one as we’re going to get deep in the weeds with Linux commands.

-About a month ago, I fixed the last issue I was having with the train-motion software on the Vision computer at the museum.
+About a month ago, I fixed the last issue I was having with the Vision software on the Vision computer at the museum.
 Unfortunately even though I improved the software side, the computer itself decided not to cooperate and the workaround I have to force it to turn on automatically stopped working.

 Let’s try to summarize the core issue.
 See I don’t think the museum staff should have the burden of going around and pushing the on button of every single computer in the museum, and surely not in the railroad exhibit.
 Yet these computers and laptops obstine themselves in staying off when the power is turned on.
 And that’s why I love these Lenovo T series laptops as they have that magical “Power on AC attach” option in their BIOS.